How To Market An Online Course: 19 Proven Tactics

 If your affiliate program does well enough, you’ll be able to rely on other marketing strategies a lot less as your affiliates will do the majority of your marketing for you.

 10% is a fair commission rate to offer affiliates, but do what feels best to you.
+Ultimately, whatever commission you offer has to be sustainable for you and provide enough incentive for potential affiliates.

 5. Add a link to your course sales page to your email signature